Connect with us

 Established by the Central Bank of the UAE in 2023, Al Etihad Payments is at the helm of revolutionizing the nation’s payment landscape—scaling up operations, taking charge of UAESWITCH and UAEWPS, and shaping the future of digital transactions.

-In this exclusive interview, CEO Jan Pilbauer shares insights into the roll out of Jaywan and the evolution of Aani, unveiling the journey of domestic payment schemes, the hurdles faced in bringing them to the forefront, and the game-changing impact on merchants, financial institutions, and consumers alike.
+In this exclusive interview with the Senior editor of Financial Integrator, CEO Jan Pilbauer shares his insights into the roll out of Jaywan and the evolution of Aani, unveiling the journey of domestic payment schemes, the hurdles faced in bringing them to the forefront, and the game-changing impact on merchants, financial institutions, and consumers alike.
 As the UAE races toward a fully integrated digital economy, this conversation breaks down the components of progress, giving you an inside look at where the future of payments is headed.

 How is Al Etihad Payments transforming the UAE’s payment infrastructure to align with the country’s digital economy vision?